dabeaz/sly/docs/sly.rst

         return t

 This is potentially useful trick for debugging a lexer.
-You can temporarily attach a method to fire when a token is seen and take it away later without changing any existing part of the lexer class.
+You can temporarily attach a method a token and have it execute when the token is encountered.
+If you later take the method away, the lexer will revert back to its original behavior.

 Line numbers and position tracking
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^